Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 - Guard aura increases all defenses as well as the knockdown threshold, knockout threshold, and crush limit by a set amount*.
 - Life aura increases HP by a set amount*.
 - Elemental auras increase the defense of their element and reduce the defense of the opposite element by a set amount*.

--
-* the amount depends on the aura level and the character's level.
+*The amount depends on the aura level and the character's level.

 ### Quest magnus effects